Marty McKenzie (rugby union)

-Martin Ramsay McKenzie (born 14 August 1992) is a Rugby union footballer who plays as either a Fly-half or Fullback.
+Martin Ramsay McKenzie (born 14 August 1992) is a rugby union footballer who plays as either a first five-eighth or fullback.
 He represents the Southland Stags in the Mitre 10 Cup.
-He currently plays for the Chiefs in super rugby.
+He currently plays for the Chiefs in Super Rugby.

 McKenzie was a member of the New Zealand under 20 side that competed in the 2012 IRB Junior World Championship in South Africa.